 There are separate plots for public and private network bandwidth with lines for both incoming and outgoing bandwidth.
 The rate is expressed in megabits per second.

-Learn more about bandwidth in the Droplet monitoring glossary.
+Learn more about bandwidth in the Droplet metrics definitions.